In this post, I share my diary of how I did a one week fast and survived.

 Although, it could have just been my body knowing that the fast was almost over and wanted me to be in misery during the end.
 Consider it a payback for the week of injustice I put it through.

 My Beast Body workout was a complete wash.
 Weight training, while fasting for that long, is not a good idea.

 I didn’t want to be behind a week on my schedule so I still did the workouts but they were lazy and ineffective.

 The rest of the day was hard.
 The anticipation of eating again.
 I will say, I was still not very hungry.

 So, the question remains, would I make it?
 Will my husband make it?
 Would I stay up until midnight to eat?

 Well, keep reading!!

-The rest of the day I tried to stay as busy as possible.
+For the rest of the day, I tried to stay as busy as possible.
 I was so excited that I was going to be able to eat soon.
 I wanted to stay up, but I got exhausted around 10 pm.

 I would have fasted the entire night if my daughter didn’t wake up around 11:50 pm.

 After making her a bottle, and by the time I gave it to her it was almost midnight, so I grabbed a Butternut Squash and Coconut Muffin I made the night before, and right at midnight, I ate it.